 Robert Griffiths has been working in finance for about 30 years and during this time has gained an outstanding reputation.
 His technical analyses are highly valued among investors.
 After having worked at HSBC for 20 years, he joined the respected capital management firm Cazenove Capital in 2008, where he now works in the wealth management division.
 Griffiths believes that many analysts and journalists in the western financial world have not yet understood why precious metals, and especially gold and silver, have once again become very popular investment classes.
+As well as a little understanding of rising gold price.
 According to him, their thinking is too much influenced by the Keynesian economic theory, a theory he expects to be thoroughly tested in the foreseeable future.

 Griffiths states that often analyses and media reports about precious metals are characterised by a negative undertone, especially with regards to gold.
 If nothing else works, authors like to reference Warren Buffet’s statement indicating that the storage of gold is too expensive and moreover does not generate any interest.
 However, many journalists were disregarding the fact that international investors have been engaging strongly in the precious metals sector since 2001, after long decades of abstinence.
 According to Griffiths, the main boost for the long lasting bull market stemmed from the central banks’ flooding of the financial markets with liquidity.
 He assumes that the financial markets have already come to the conclusion that an increasing number of colorfully printed bank notes could eventually lead to a galloping inflation.
 The real problems would become apparent, when the average person began to understand this development.